ansistrano/deploy/README.md

 This role deploys applications following the Capistrano flow.
 * Code update: Uploads the code into the servers
 * Symlink: After deploying the new release into your servers, changes the `current` softlink to new the release
-* Cleanup: Removes any old version based in the `keep_releases` parameter
+* Cleanup: Removes any old version based in the `ansistrano_keep_releases` parameter

 Custom tasks
 ------------